 Why wind triggers bass

 Wind pushes surface water across the lake.
 That water carries plankton, which baitfish eat, which bass eat.
-Within a few hours of a sustained wind, the entire food chain compresses onto the windward bank β and bass set up to ambush along the current breaks.
+Within a few hours of a sustained wind, the entire food chain compresses onto the windward bank — and bass set up to ambush along the current breaks.
+The baitfish movement guide covers the chain step by step.

 Reading the windward bank